szkol3gites/readTheDocs/docs/source/index.rst

 * It has two items, the second item uses two lines.

-1. This is a numbered list.
+1. to lista numerowana
-2. It has two items too.
+2. z dwoma punktami

-#.
-This is a numbered list.
+#. to lista numerowana
-#.
-It has two items too.
+#. z dwoma punktami

 term (up to a line of text)
    Definition of the term, which must be indented